I'm afraid I no longer teach Maths but I have kept this page in case others wanted ideas on this subject.

-We learn a lot in the sessions - but we also have fun.
-I try to make things as practical as possible - multi-sensory teaching is the key to helping children remember concepts and learn new things.
+When I was tutoring Maths I tried to make things as practical as possible - multi-sensory teaching is the key to helping children remember concepts and learn new things.

-If you live outside of Brighton and would like online maths help, I highly recommend Komodo Maths.
+If you would like online maths help, I highly recommend Komodo Maths.
 They are a British company made up of maths teachers who offer an excellent maths programme online.
 Click here to read my Komodo page or click here to go directly to Komodo.

-Back to what I do: several of my students have problems grasping fractions.
+Fractions: several of my students had problems grasping fractions.
 I bought some apples from nearby Sainsbury's, remembered the knife and chopping board, and we started investigating fractions!
 That evening I made an apple crumble :-)

 I like to use cuisenaire rods - each coloured rod represents a number.
 Here we explore doubling numbers up to 20.